sivasdp/sivasdp/README.md

 ### Database & Storage
 - **MongoDB**: Experience working with MongoDB for storing and retrieving structured and unstructured data.
 - **MySQL**: Familiarity with MySQL for relational database management and querying.
+- - **ChromaDB**: Experience working with ChromaDB for efficient and scalable storage and retrieval of structured data.
+- **Pinecone**: Familiarity with Pinecone for building vector database systems optimized for similarity search and recommendation tasks.

 ### Other Skills
 - **Streamlit**: Experience in building interactive web applications for data visualization and model deployment using Streamlit.